The Ponatahi Christian School Prospectus

 Mission Statement: From a Biblical foundation to prepare young people for the world in which they must live, work and continue to learn; the LORD willing.
 That, with God’s grace, they have developed the necessary life skills and attitudes, to be enabled to discern between sinful and godly values and make choices accordingly.
 This includes using their talents and opportunities for service in God’s Kingdom at a personal, family, church and community level.

-Special Character: Ponatahi Christian School, the School with the Bible, has been established to uphold the values and doctrines of the Christian Religion as determined from time to time by the Consistory of the Reformed Congregations of New Zealand at Carterton.
+Special Character: Ponatahi Christian School, the School with the Bible, has been established to uphold the values and doctrines of the Christian Religion as determined by the Consistory of the Reformed Congregations of New Zealand at Carterton.
 The school reflects this by:

 - Upholding the honour of the LORD in all curricula and expected conduct and work habits of both students and staff.